 All chlorinated water should not be stored for more than 24 hours.
+Storage should be in covered containers.
 Supplies that last beyond 24 hours should be drained and new solutions prepared.
 Taps dispensing all three, should be clearly marked with both written and visual signs (preferably color coded).

-- All entry and exit points of the patients care area should have hand wash stations with soap and water - All toilet exits should have soap and water for hand washing - All staff congregation area (Nursing Station, consulting room, rest area, coordination area) should have hand hygiene stations (soap and water and ABHR) - All the donning and doffing areas should have hand hygiene stations (soap and water and 0.5% chlorine solution)
+- All entry and exit points of the patients care area should have hand wash stations with soap and water - All toilet exits should have liquid soap and water for hand washing - All staff congregation area (Nursing Station, consulting room, rest area, coordination area) should have hand hygiene stations (soap and water and ABHR) - All the donning and doffing areas should have hand hygiene stations (soap and water and 0.5% chlorine solution)